burlachenkok/exploring-python3/python3-note.md

 Rules for using keyword parameters are the following:

-* In a function call, keyword arguments must follow (usual) positional arguments.
+* In a function call, keyword arguments must follow (usual) positional arguments
-* All the keyword arguments passed must match one of the arguments accepted by the function.
+* All the keyword arguments passed must match one of the arguments accepted by the function
-* No argument may receive a value more than once.
+* No argument may receive a value more than once

 ### Syntax to Split Positional and Keyword Arguments